-Wave-particle duality, Heisenberg uncertainty principle (Uncertainty relations involving Canonical pair of variables): Derivation from Wave Packets impossibility of a particle following a trajectory; Energy-time uncertainty principle
+Wave-particle duality, Heisenberg uncertainty principle (Uncertainty relations involving Canonical pair of variables): Derivation from Wave Packets impossibility of a particle following a trajectory; Energy-time uncertainty principle-application to virtual particles and range of an interaction.

-Matter waves and wave amplitude; Schrodinger equation for non-relativistic particles - time dependent and independent, Operators and wavefunction : Momentum, Energy, Hamiltonian operators; stationary states; physical interpretation of a wave function, probabilities and normalization; Eigen values and eigen functions, Postulates of quantum mechanics, Probability and probability current densities in one dimension.
+Matter waves and wave amplitude; Schrodinger equation for non-relativistic particles - time dependent and independent, Operators and wavefunction: Momentum, Energy, Hamiltonian operators; stationary states; physical interpretation of a wave function, probabilities and normalization; Eigen values and eigen functions, Postulates of quantum mechanics, Probability and probability current densities in one dimension.

 One dimensional infinitely rigid box- energy eigenvalues and eigenfunctions, normalization; Quantum mechanical scattering and tunnelling in one dimension-across a step potential & rectangular potential barrier.